mastanley13/va-course-ghl/documents/04_Module_Calendars.md

 5. What’s the first place to check if times look off by a day? <details><summary>Answer</summary>Sub-account timezone and then the calendar-specific timezone override.</details>

 ## Practice labs + evidence rubric
-- **Lab: Build + test a calendar**
+- **Lab: Build + test a consultation calendar**
-  - Deliverable: New calendar configured with buffers, min notice, and pipeline mapping.
+  - Deliverable: `Website Consultation Calendar` with availability, buffers, min notice, and owner assignment.
-  - Evidence: Screenshot of settings, plus a test booking record and resulting pipeline stage update.
+  - Evidence: Calendar settings screenshot, booking page view with slots, and (optional) a test appointment record.
-  - Rubric: Pass if booking honors buffer/min notice, lands in the correct pipeline stage, and reminders are demonstrated or documented.
+  - Rubric: Pass if the booking page is reachable, settings show buffers/min notice, and ownership/timezone are correct.